isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_may.rst

 	    type: stdout

-Here, we define some 'arguments' to the baseCommand. '-d ' sets the delimiter to white space, '-f 1,5-' says we want fields (-f) 1, and 5+.
-Column 1 is the file name, and the stat of interest appears in columns 5 and beyond.
+Here, we define some 'arguments' to the baseCommand.
+The '-d ' sets the delimiter to white space, '-f 1,5-' says we want fields (-f) 1, and 5+.
+Column 1 is the file name, and the stats of interest appear in columns 5 and beyond.
 Again we don't define any file names for the output.

 Lastly, we are going to gather all the results.